Macmillan Urology Nurse Specialist Team

 Patients are generally referred to our service by hospital staff.
 However patients can also self-refer.

-Macmillan Urology Nurse Specialists: Alison Marchant, Helen Sunderland and Helen Outhwaite
+Macmillan Urology Nurse Specialists: Alison Sharpe, Helen Sunderland and Helen Outhwaite

 - Prosper Harrogate – Runs monthly meeting except December at The Yorkshire Cancer Research Community Hub, 7 Grove Park Court, Harrogate, HG14DP 6.30 – 9pm with talks/presentations starting at 7pm.
 The most up- to – date calendar is available on their website here.

 - The British Association of Urological Surgeons